 Although gallstones can lead to a number of symptoms, they are also discovered incidentally when a patient is having an ultrasound scan or X-ray for an unrelated reason.
 Many experts believe that a lot of people develop gallstones at some stage during their life, but they are never aware of the fact.

-The main test used to diagnose gallstones is transabdominal ultrasonogrpahy.
+The main test used to diagnose gallstones is transabdominal ultrasonography.
 Other tests that may be used include magnetic resonance chollangio-pancreatography, endoscopic ultrasonography and oral cholecystogram, duodenal drainage and intravenous cholangiogram.

 The treatment approach to gallstones is usually observation followed by removal of the gall bladder, a process referred to as cholecystectomy.
 Less often, some other treatments that may be used include gallstone extraction, extra-corporeal shock-wave lithotripsy and dissolution with medication.